Skip to content

 139. Examples of local stakeholder engagement to prevent conflicts?

-The company reports that it performs participatory mapping to assist more than 500 independent smallholders in improving their livelihoods, providing them with knowledge and resources in improving productivity while mitigating the negative environmental and social impacts.
+The company reports that it conducts interviews and mapping exercises to understand the concerns, interests, and expectations of its stakeholders.
+It has supported 975 independent smallholders in enhancing their livelihoods by providing them with knowledge and resources to improve productivity while reducing environmental impact.

 140. Details of process for addressing land conflicts available?